Orange left arrow graphic.Orange right arrow graphic.

 Starting at spectacular Uluru, continue to Alice Springs, explore the historic town and learn about the work of the Royal Flying Doctor Service and outback medicine, and visit Purple House.

-Board the Ghan for a magnificent 24-hour journey – a top bucket list experience.
+Board the Ghan for a magnificent 24-hour journey – a true bucket list experience.
 In Katherine, explore unspoiled wilderness on a cruise along Nitmiluk Gorge and learn about Indigenous culture.

 Price (sharing a room)